Thunderstorms in Finland

 Lightning data in operation

-The main user of lightning data is the operational weather forecasting, which uses lightning data to pinpoint the thunderstorm areas, estimate their movement and threat level.
+The main user of lightning data is the operational weather forecasting, which uses lightning data to pinpoint the thunderstorm areas and estimate their movement and threat level.
 The research section of FMI develops special algorithms and tools for this purpose.
 Besides forecasters, also aviation, defence, and authorities are users of lightning data, and also for example insurance companies need information of located flashes.